Xahau/xahaud/src/xrpld/app/consensus/ExportIntent.md

 LastLedgerSequence, and AccountTxnID.
 Other owner-side instructions such as Issuer, HookParameters, HookName, SourceTag, or Memos require normal account authorization; permission to deliver the proof does not authorize them.

+**TODO(export-callback-canonicality):** Fixed Fee does not yet define a unique third-party transaction.
+Relayer signatures, source sequence, optional envelope fields and proof representations can still vary.
+Review the existing signature caches, transaction suppression and expensive-work ordering before treating the delivery mode as canonical.
+A latch-backed Sequence-0 lane is a design follow-up, not implemented: it would need shared lane classification, no account sequence consumption, deliberate TxQ handling without fee priority, atomic latch replay protection and regression tests.
+Current delivery can contend with the owner's other transactions.
+With Sequence 0, same-account callbacks would sort by txid;
+different latches still share account balance, Hook state and Import VL state.

 The allowance does not authorize fee-only application.
 A Hook rejection or later apply/invariant failure discards the third-party attempt, including fees,